Oneflow-Inc/oneflow-documentation/en/docs/adv_examples/bert.md

 * train-v1.1：SQuAD training set that has been coverted to OFRecords

-The above files will be used in the following pre-training tasks and squad finetune.
+The above files will be used in the following pretraining tasks and squad finetune.

 ### BERT pretrained
 Firstly, clone the `OneFlow-Benchmark`: